Banking Bank Reviews

 In addition to having its own branded ATMs, LendingClub uses the MoneyPass network, which comprises over 40,000 ATMs nationwide.

 If you use an out-of-network ATM, LendingClub will reimburse the fee at the end of each monthly statement cycle.
-Some MoneyPass ATMs also accept deposits, which is the only way to deposit cash into your LendingClub Rewards Checking account.
+Some MoneyPass ATMs also accept deposits, which is the only way to deposit cash into your LendingClub LevelUp Checking account.
 You can find nearby deposit-taking ATMs through the LendingClub ATM locator.

 Early direct deposit